keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/scanner-code.md

 # Scanner Code

 ## Introduction
-In the previous sections, you designed the structure and components needed to meet the requirements of the ticket app.
-Building on that, this tutorial will guide you to learn the code needed to create the scanner app for your seamless ticketing system.
+In the previous sections, you designed the structure and components needed to meet the requirements of the ticket app and saw the code to create the user claim page.
+Building on that, this tutorial will guide you through the code to create the scanner app for your seamless ticketing system.

 :::note
-The focus of this section will be on the Keypm aspects of each script, such as getting key information and using it.
+The focus of this section will be on the Keypom aspects of each script, such as getting key information and using it.

 The full code for each script will be shown, with highlights.
 For React resources, see [here](https://reactjs.org/docs/hello-world.html) as a starting point.
 :::

-Recall, from [the beginning](introduction.md) that your code had the following outline.
+Recall, from the [introduction](introduction.md) that your code had the following outline.

 ```bash
 /my-ticket-app